-The transit station for improved bus service and a potential light rail line along South Park Avenue is located within this neighborhood, in a small new park, Republic Square.
-From Republic Square, landscape features are connected to the riparian forest and water's edge.
-Biofilter planters, which are structured biofilters incorporated into the sidewalk, line South Park Avenue to aid in water treatment.
+A transit station for improved bus service and potential light rail line along South Park Avenue is located within this neighborhood, in a small new park, Republic Square.
+From Republic Square, landscape connecs to the riparian forest and water's edge.
+Biofilter planters, which are structured biofilters incorporated into the sidewalk, line South Park Avenue to aid in stormwater treatment.